 We take Jesus' teaching about loving our sisters and brothers seriously and we reach out to those in need within the local community and further afield.

 We'd be happy to respond to any questions that you'd like to send by emailing us or by giving a call to our office, or by dropping by.

-Blessings to you from The People of St Luke's
+Blessings to you from the People of St Luke's.

-About posting a comment
+Posting a comment